 You’re not alone if you’ve had a health insurance claim denied.
-According to a KFF consumer survey, 18% of insured adults said their health insurance carrier had refused to pay for services they thought were covered.1
+According to a 2026 KFF consumer survey, 33% of insured adults said their health insurance plan had denied coverage for medical care or a prescription prescribed by their doctor in the last two years.1

-But a claim denial does not necessarily mean you will ultimately have to pay for everything out of pocket.
+But a claim denial or prior authorization denial does not necessarily mean you will ultimately have to pay for everything out of pocket.
 There are steps you can take – including filing an appeal – that may help you get the denial overturned.

 Reasons a health insurance claim might be denied

 Not all health insurance plans are created equal.
 Some will cover more services than others.
-With that in mind, it is also important to understand that “covered” does not always mean “paid for in full” by the plan.
+With that in mind, it is also important to understand that “covered” does not always mean “paid for" by the plan.
+Depending on your plan design, you may have to pay a significant amount out of pocket before your deductible is met and your plan starts paying for your care.
+But services that count toward the deductible are still considered "covered" even though you have to pay for them.

 These are some of the most common reasons your plan might deny your claim.